-Tip: If you decide to transition from your offline business to focus on your online model, consider working on upselling your online services to your existing customer base.
-You don’t want to be leaving your current customers high and dry, and they’ll likely be excited for you and your new venture.
+Tip: If you decide to take your business online, consider working on upselling your online services to your existing offline customer base.
+This way, you won’t leave your current customers high and dry.
+Plus, they’ll likely be excited for you and your new venture.

 Assess your current online presence

-I have a little assignment for you here, so make sure you have your pen and paper handy.
-What I want you to do is make a list detailing every single asset you already have that you can use for your online business.
+We have a little assignment for you: Make a list detailing every single asset you already have that you can use for your online business.
 Here are a few examples:

 A website for your business